 How to Become A Police Sub-Inspector In India?
 Various central and state government departments organise the recruitment process for police officers in sub-inspector rank.
-The job of a police sub-inspector is one of the popular jobs in the government sector as it provides candidates with the opportunity to serve the motherland and earn a reputation for themselves.
+The job of a police sub-inspector is one of the most popular jobs in the government sector as it provides candidates with the opportunity to serve the motherland and earn a reputation in society for themselves.

 |Conducting Body||SSC and State-Government Departments|